Silaspace/PiPad/README.md

 from PyQt5.QtGui import QIcon, QImage, QPainter, QPainterPath, QPen from PyQt5.QtWidgets import QTextEdit, QMainWindow, QAction, QApplication, QToolBar, QSizePolicy, QSpacerItem
 ```
  - These are the imports from PyQt5 which are needed for the majority of the UserInterface code.
-We decided on using PyQt5 because it is widespread and relatively easy to use and a great choice for the UI we needed to make.
+We decided on using PyQt5 because it is wide-spread and relatively easy to use and a great choice for the UI we needed to make.

 ```
 import pytesseract